raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

     ?
 El trabajo exige mucha experiencia : `The job demands a lot of experience` ?
 El trabajo exige mucho de tu tiempo : `The job places great demands on your time`

-recuerda que = keep in mind
-    ?
-Recuerda que la fecha límite es mañana : `Keep in mind that the deadline is tomorrow`

 hazlo de manera que quede así = do it so that it looks like this